-The Pirahã are not afraid of death, because if they are alive, why should they worry about it?
+The Pirahã are not afraid of death—while being alive, they have no reason to worry about it.
 They don’t plan for what will be and don’t reminisce about what was.
-They’re cheerful, busy with the here and now – and still, they triggered one of the largest linguistic wars in the world.
+They’re cheerful, busy with the here and now—yet they triggered one of the largest linguistic wars of the world.

-The Pirahã people, inhabitants of the Amazon River basin, call themselves híaitíihí, ‘straight’, while all outsiders are aoói – ‘crooked, twisted’.
-The ‘straight ones’ use a language that is unrelated to any other living dialect in the world.
-It encompasses just 11 sounds (women only use 10), it lacks numerals and colour names.
-Daniel Everett, a missionary-turned-anthropologist – the only person from outside of the tribe who knows the language well – also claims that their syntax has no recursion, a characteristic which, according to the dominant linguistic theory, is fundamental to any human language, and even distinguishes Homo sapiens as a species.
-Thanks to this controversial theory, the world heard about the 300-strong tribe and its researcher.
-What’s more, it created a stir in the world of science, engaging the most brilliant minds among the ‘twisted’ in a heated debate.
+The Pirahã people, inhabitants of the Amazon River basin, refer to themselves híaitíihí, “straight,” while all outsiders are aoói—“crooked, twisted.”
+The híaitíihí speak a language that is unrelated to any other living dialect in the world.
+It encompasses only eleven sounds, and women only use ten.
+It lacks numerals and color names.
+Daniel Everett, a missionary-turned-anthropologist and the only person from outside of the tribe who knows the language well—claims that its syntax has no recursion, a characteristic which, according to the prevalent linguistic theory, is fundamental to any human language, and even distinguishes Homo sapiens as a species.
+Due to this controversial theory, the world heard about the 300-strong tribe and its researcher.
+Moreover, it sparked a frenzy in the world of science, engaging the most brilliant minds in a heated debate.

-The 26-year-old Everett’s light aircraft lands on the Maici River in Amazonia in 1977.
-He has an ambitious plan: to learn the language of the isolated people (here he will succeed).
+In 1977 the twenty-six-year-old Everett lands an avionette on the Maici River in the Amazon.
+He has an ambitious plan to learn the language of the isolated people and he successfully does so.
 The young missionary linguist’s work is to be crowned by a translation of the Bible.
-He believes that introducing the Indigenous inhabitants to revelation will cause them to convert to Catholicism (here he’ll fail utterly).
-Everett will describe nearly three decades of his research on the Pirahã language and culture in a book entitled Don’t Sleep, There are Snakes (2008).
-This report, written with much gusto, also documents the process of how the author dissolves into the culture he is to study.
+He believes that introducing the Indigenous people to the Book of Revelation will cause them to convert to Catholicism, and this is where he utterly fails.
+Everett describes nearly three decades of his research on the Pirahã language and culture in Don’t Sleep, There are Snakes published in 2008.
+This report, written with much gusto, also documents the process of how the author dissolves into the culture of his studies.

-Everett was sent to Amazonia by the Summer Institute of Linguistics – an organization associated with the American Presbyterian Church that analyses the languages of Indigenous peoples for evangelizing purposes.
-It’s a difficult mission, because nobody in the Pirahã tribe speaks any other language (apart from rudimentary Portuguese).
+Everett was sent to Amazonia by the Summer Institute of Linguistics—an organization associated with the American Presbyterian Church that analyzes the languages of Indigenous peoples for evangelizing purposes.
+The difficulty of the mission is that no one in the Pirahã tribe speaks any foreign language apart from rudimentary Portuguese.
 For the scholar with a talent for languages, this won’t be the biggest obstacle.
-What’s more difficult is that Everett wasn’t prepared for an encounter with a different culture – for this he will almost pay with his own life, and the lives of his family.
+What’s more difficult is that Everett wasn’t prepared for an encounter with a different culture—for this he almost paid with his own life, and the lives of his family.

 The Pirahã consider their land, situated around the Maici River, to be the best place to live.
-Both in the rainy and in the dry season the river provides them with enough food, supplemented by gathering and hunting in the Amazon jungle.
-These favourable conditions permit a life in which material culture is reduced to a minimum, and the outside world’s offer of consumption doesn’t seem attractive to the ‘straight ones’ (with a few small exceptions).
-This inwardness and the lack of positive value assigned to the wonders of the outside world distinguishes the Pirahã from other tribes, which underwent acculturation much more easily after their encounter with colonizers.
-The Pirahã – first encountered by Portuguese gold prospectors over 200 years ago – have preserved their cultural model, wisely choosing not to intensify their contact with outsiders.
+In both rainy and dry seasons the river provides them with enough food, supplemented by wild harvesting and hunting in the Amazon jungle.
+These favorable conditions permit a life in which material culture is reduced to a minimum, and the outside world’s offer of consumption doesn’t appear attractive to the híaitíihí (with a few exceptions).
+This inwardness and the lack of positive value assigned to the wonders of the outside world distinguishes the Pirahã from other tribes.
+The Pirahã—first encountered by Portuguese gold prospectors over 200 years ago— preserved their cultural model, wisely choosing not to intensify their contact with outsiders.

-Apart from missionaries (Everett and his two predecessors), merchants plying their river trade provide a sporadic link with the outside world.
-These merchants are most frequently caboclos of mestiço extraction, who purchase the Amazonian bounty, mainly Brazil nuts, in exchange for items that the Pirahã consider useful: fish hooks, batteries, clothes or firearms, as well as cachaça – sugarcane alcohol.
+Apart from missionaries—Everett and his two predecessors—merchants plying their river trade provide sporadic communication with the outside world.
+These merchants are most frequently caboclos of mestiço extraction, who purchase the Amazonian bounty, mainly Brazil nuts, in exchange for items that the Pirahã consider useful—fish hooks, batteries, clothes or firearms, as well as cachaça—sugarcane alcohol.
 (Cachaça trade is banned on Indigenous territories by FUNAI, or the National Indian Foundation.)

-‘Bitter water’ – as the Pirahã call cachaça – will be the catalyst of the narrator’s anthropological growth.
-The village men, inebriated by a Brazilian merchant, let themselves be persuaded to kill the missionary and his family in exchange for a new shotgun.
+“Bitter water”—as the Pirahã call cachaça—will be the catalyst of the narrator’s anthropological growth.
+The village men, intoxicated by a Brazilian merchant, let themselves be persuaded to kill the missionary and his family in exchange for a new shotgun.
 Everett, woken up in the middle of the night, hears the drunk men spurring each other on to kill him.
-Like the lone ranger from an old western (the book features lots of this sort of self-mythologizing), Dan hides his wife Karen and their three children in the only room with a lock and goes straight to the hut where the slurring can be heard.
-He disarms the neighbours, who, sadly, include some of the language teachers he’s befriended, and returns with their arsenal – bows, machetes and two shotguns – to his verandah, to guard his sleeping family.
+Like the lone ranger from an old western, Dan hides his wife Karen and their three children in the only room with a lock and goes straight to the hut where the slurring is coming from.
+He disarms the neighbors, who, sadly, include some of the language teachers he’s befriended, and returns with their arsenal—bows, machetes, and two shotguns—to his veranda, to guard his sleeping family.
 The next day he reaches an understanding with the villagers.
 This nocturnal adventure gives him food for thought.
-How is it possible that the river merchant who thought that the white intruder was ruining his business found it so easy to persuade Everett’s village informants, with whom he’d become so familiar during his six-month stay, to attempt murder?
+He was baffled by the possibility that the river merchant who thought that the white intruder was ruining his business found it so easy to persuade Everett’s village informants, with whom he’d grown close with during his six-month stay, to attempt murder.
 Everett realizes that he knows nothing about his hosts’ culture and just studying the language is not enough.

-The researcher explains that his initial inaction in that area was due to being disappointed with the scant material culture and lack of distinct ritual.
-In the dry season, the Pirahã live on riverine beaches, making do with flimsy bowers that offer some shade.
-In the rainy season, when the water level rises, they construct makeshift huts; scattered haphazardly along the river, they don’t form any structural plans known from ethnological accounts of Yanomami or Bororo architecture.
-They make bows and arrows, and baskets to carry nuts – which, interestingly, they discard after an exchange is made, weaving new ones before the next excursion.
+The researcher explains that his initial inaction in that area was due to being disappointed with the scant material culture and lack of distinct rituals.
+In the dry season, the Pirahã live on riverine beaches, satisfied with flimsy bowers that offer some shade.
+In the rainy season, when the tide rises, they construct makeshift huts—scattered haphazardly along the river—they don’t form any structural plans known from ethnological accounts of Yanomami or Bororo architecture.
+They make bows and arrows, and baskets for carrying nuts—which, interestingly, they discard after an exchange is made, and weave new ones before the next excursion.
 There is no attachment to objects.
 They have their own bark pirogues, but they prefer to buy or steal Brazilians’ sturdier canoes.
-Trying to help his ‘wards’, Everett even hires an instructor to teach the ‘straight ones’ how to build a kayak.
-They successfully construct one boat, but buy the next one from their neighbours, as before.
+Trying to help his “wards,” Everett even hires an instructor to teach the híaitíihí how to build a kayak.
+They successfully construct a boat, but they buy the next one from their neighbors, as before.
 “Pirahãs don’t make canoes,” they tell the surprised Everett.
-Importing outside know-how is not of value to them.
+Importing outside know-hows is not of value to them.

-Another feature of the Pirahã culture that Everett discovers – one that turns out to be essential – is their focus on the present and their related lack of interest in everything that’s beyond direct experience.
+Another feature of the Pirahã culture that Everett discovers—one that turns out to be essential—is their focus on the present and their related lack of interest in everything that’s beyond direct experience.
 The Pirahã live in the here and now, and they are happy.
 Perhaps even one of the happiest in the world, as later calculated by MIT psychologists during Everett’s next stay on the banks of the Maici.
-If one of the hunters asks the researcher about the customs of his country, it is to have a reason to laugh, not to learn something that goes beyond his experience.
+If one of the hunters asks the researcher about the customs of his country, it’s so that they have a reason to laugh, not to learn something that goes beyond his experience.

-The limited field of experience will be the reason for the failure of evangelization.
+The limited field of experience turns out to be the reason for the failure of evangelization.
 The Pirahã are only serious about events they’ve observed themselves, or perhaps know from eyewitness accounts.
 Everett quotes the following conversation with the villagers:

 “Dan, tell us: does Jesus look more like you or like us?”